ornicar/ApcBundle/README.markdown

 Installation
 ============

+  1. If you're using Composer, require this package and skip to step 4:

+          $ composer.phar require ornicar/apc-bundle

-  1. Add this bundle to your project as a Git submodule:
+  2. Otherwise, add this bundle to your project as a Git submodule:

           $ git submodule add git://github.com/ornicar/ApcBundle.git vendor/Bundles/Ornicar/ApcBundle

-  2. Add `Ornicar` namespace to your autoloader:
+  3. Add `Ornicar` namespace to your autoloader:

           // app/autoload.php
           $loader->registerNamespaces(array(